camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

 We conduct testing and ensure compatibility against the following OpenShift versions:

-- Any version not listed below hasn't been tested, and we do not guarantee compatibility.
-- The OpenShift end of support date must be in the future: we do not ensure compatibility with versions no longer supported by Red Hat, as indicated in the "End of Support Date" column.
+- Compatibility is not guaranteed for OpenShift versions no longer supported by Red Hat, as indicated in the "End of Support Date" column.

 | OpenShift Version | [End of Support Date](https://access.redhat.com/support/policy/updates/openshift) |
 | ----------------- | --------------------------------------------------------------------------------- |